Victor Davis Hanson: Academic career

 Hanson notes autobiographically that he was "a full-time orchard and vineyard grower from 1980-1984, before joining the nearby CSU" (California State University, Fresno) in 1984, to launch a classical studies program there.
 In 1991, Hanson was awarded the American Philological Association's Excellence in Teaching Award, given annually to the nation's top undergraduate teachers of Greek and Latin.
 He was named distinguished alumnus of the year for 2006 at University of California, Santa Cruz.
 He has been a visiting professor of classics at Stanford University in California (1991–1992) and a National Endowment for the Humanities fellow at the Center for Advanced Studies in the Behavioral Sciences, Stanford, California (1992–1993).
 He was named a Alexander Onassis Fellow (2001), and a Nimitz Fellow at University of California, Berkeley (2006), and held the visiting Shifrin Chair of Military History at the U.S. Naval Academy, Annapolis, Maryland (2002–2003).

 In 2004, he took early retirement from Cal State Fresno to focus on his political writing and popular history.
 Hanson has held a series of positions in conservative-leaning institutions and private foundations.
 He was appointed Fellow in California Studies at the Claremont Institute in 2002.

-Hanson was appointed as a Senior Fellow at the Hoover Institution, Stanford, California, a public policy think-tank where he is currently the chairman and principal investigator of the Working Group on the Role of Military History in Contemporary Conflict.
+Hanson was appointed a Senior Fellow at the Hoover Institution, Stanford, California, a public policy think-tank where he is currently the chairman and principal investigator of the Working Group on the Role of Military History in Contemporary Conflict.
 He served as a William Simon Visiting Professor at the School of Public Policy at Pepperdine University, a private Christian institution in California, from 2009–2015, and was awarded in 2015 an Honorary Doctorate of Laws from the graduate school at Pepperdine.
 He gave the Wriston Lecture in 2004 for the Manhattan Institute whose mission is to "develop and disseminate new ideas that foster greater economic choice and individual responsibility."
-He became a board member of the Bradley Foundation in 2015 and served on the HF Guggenheim Foundation board for over a decade.
+He became a board member of the Bradley Foundation in 2015 and served on the Harry Frank Guggenheim Foundation board for over a decade.